erikw/tmux-powerline/README.md

 # Intro
-This is a hackable set of scripts for making a nice and dynamic tmux statusbar consisting of segments.
-This is much like [Lokaltog/vim-powerline](https://github.com/Lokaltog/vim-powerline) but for tmux.
+This is a hackable set of scripts for making a nice and dynamic tmux powerline statusbar consisting of segments.
+It's implemented purley in bash thus minimizing system requirements.

-The following segments exists for now:
+Some examples of segments available that you can add to your tmux status bar are:
-* LAN & WAN IP addresses.
+* LAN & WAN IP addresses
 * Now Playing for MPD, Spotify (GNU/Linux native or wine, OS X), iTunes (OS X), Rhythmbox, Banshee, MOC, Audacious, Rdio (OS X), cmus, Pithos and Last.fm (last scrobbled track).
-* New mail count for GMail, Maildir, mbox, mailcheck, and Apple Mail.
+* New mail count for GMail, Maildir, mbox, mailcheck, and Apple Mail
-* GNU/Linux and Macintosh OS X battery status (uses [richo/dotfiles/bin/battery](https://github.com/richoH/dotfiles/blob/master/bin/battery)).
+* GNU/Linux and Macintosh OS X battery status (uses [richo/dotfiles/bin/battery](https://github.com/richoH/dotfiles/blob/master/bin/battery))
-* Weather in Celsius, Fahrenheit and Kelvin using Yahoo Weather.
+* Weather in Celsius, Fahrenheit and Kelvin using Yahoo Weather
-* System load, cpu usage and uptime.
+* System load, cpu usage and uptime
-* Git, SVN and Mercurial branch in CWD.
+* Git, SVN and Mercurial branch in CWD
-* Date and time.
+* Date and time
-* Hostname.
+* Hostname
-* tmux info.
+* tmux info
-* CWD in pane.
+* CWD in pane
-* Current X keyboard layout.
+* Current X keyboard layout
-* Network download/upload speed.
+* Network download/upload speed
-* Earthquake warnings.
+* Earthquake warnings

 # Screenshots
 **Full screenshot**